-2018 20 2017
+5 2019 20 2018

-As at 31 December \$m % \$m %
+As at 31 December % \$m %

-Industrial 229 .5 52.4 236.9 53.6
+Industrial 286.8 53.1 229.5 52.4

-Financial 190 .7 43.6 183.3 41.5
+Financial 239.0 44.2 190.7 43.6

-Utility 17 4.0 21.8 4.9
+Utility 14.8 2.7 17.6 4.0

-Total 437 .8 100.0 442.0 100.0
+Total 540.6 100.0 437.8 100.0

 The Company's net asset value is directly impacted by movements in the fair value of investments held.
-Values can be impacted by movements in interest rates, credit ratings, exchange rates, current economic environment and outlook.
+Values can be impacted by movements in interest rates, credit ratings, exchange rates, the current economic environment and outlook.

 The Company's investment portfolio is mainly comprised of fixed maturity securities and cash and cash equivalents.
-The Company has a hedge fund portfolio as well as a small equity portfolio.
+The Company has a hedge fund portfolio as well as an equity linked note and has invested in a private debt fund.
 The estimated fair value of the Company's fixed maturity portfolio is generally inversely correlated to movements in market interest rates.
 If market interest rates fall, the fair value of the Company's fixed maturity securities would tend to rise and vice versa.